Are you failing to reach your target audience on social media? Does your marketing strategy flop, no matter what you try?

 If you’d like to know more about cold calling, here are a few things you might be wondering about.

-What is the best time for cold calling?
+What is the best time to make a cold call?

-They found that the best time to cold call is between 3 p.m. and 5 p.m., while the second best time is between 10 a.m. and 12 p.m.
+In their 2025 report, Cognism analyzed over 204,000+ phone calls and found that the best time to make a cold call is between 10 a.m. and 11 a.m., while the second best time is between 2 p.m. and 3 p.m.

-The best day for cold calls is Wednesday, with the largest number of conversations established on the first attempt.
-The worst day to cold call is Friday.
+The best day for cold calls is Tuesday, with the largest number of meetings booked after a conversation.
+The worst day to cold call is Monday.

 When is cold calling legal and when is it illegal in the US?

 In 1991, the Federal Communications Commission (FCC) passed the Telephone Consumer Protection Act (TCPA).
-It outlined a national DNC (Do Not Call) list and made regulations for people who are not on that list.
+This act outlined a national DNC (Do Not Call) list and made regulations for people who are not on that list.

-If you cold call in the USA, you can only call between 8 a.m. and 9 p.m., you must introduce yourself and your company, and explain the reason behind your call.
+If you want to make a cold call in the USA, you can only call between 8 a.m. and 9 p.m., you must introduce yourself and your company, and you have to explain the reason behind your call.

 You mustn’t cold call any number from the DNC list.